tchibatron/dbeaver/Application-Window-Overview.md

 To dock a view to a position in the workspace, press and hold the title bar of the view, then drag and drop it onto the desired position.

 You can resize the view and editor windows.
 To resize, place the cursor to the border of the window to see it change to a double-ended arrow, then click and drag the border to the needed size.

+To close a view or editor, click the Close button or right-click the title bar of the view / editor and then click one of the options on the context menu (they change depending on the configuration of windows):
+* **Close** - to close the active window or tab in a tabbed window
+* **Close Others** (for editors and views that appear as tabs in tabbed windows) - to close all tabs of the current tabbed window except the active tab
+* **Close Tabs to the Right / Left** (also for tabbed windows) - to close all tabs of the current tabbed window that are located to the right / left of the active tab
+* **Close All** - to close all tabs of a tabbed window (close the window)

 ## Maximizing, Minimizing and Restoring View and Editors
 All views and editors have the Close, Minimize and Maximize buttons: